(Avail. 24/7)

 3. Defendant association: If prosecutors believe that you were associated or employed by a criminal organization and engaged in racketeering activity, you can receive RICO charges for two predicate offenses within a ten-year period.

 As you can see, the elements that a RICO case must meet are specific.
 It would be best if you spoke with a federal criminal defense lawyer in New Mexico to help you devise a defensive strategy.
-Otherwise, you may end up accepting responsibility for a crime that federal prosecutors cannot prove.
+Otherwise, you may accept responsibility for a crime that federal prosecutors cannot prove.

 How Do You Beat a RICO Charge Defense?

 For the courts to convict you of a RICO charge, prosecutors must prove beyond a reasonable doubt that you are guilty of a RICO crime.
-A RICO defense attorney in New Mexico will devise a strategy to fight the racketeering charges you are facing.
+A RICO defense attorney in New Mexico will devise a strategy to fight your racketeering charges.

 Common RICO charge defenses for your particular situation may include: